Skip to main content

 Overview

-What Qualifies as Software R&D
+What Counts as Software R&D

-Internal Use High Threshold
+Internal-Use High Threshold

 Common Exclusions

-Why Pre Built Software Usually Does Not Qualify
+Why Off-the-Shelf Software Does Not Qualify

 Section 174 vs Section 41